Using midPoint with Embedded Tomcat

-This guide explains how to configure and run MidPoint with embedded Tomcat.
-This feature is based on spring libraries, especially spring boot framework.
+This guide explains how to configure and run MidPoint with an embedded Tomcat.
+This feature is based on Spring libraries, especially the Spring Boot framework.

 Configuration

-The values can be also overwritten as JVM argument ( -Dxxx before application).
-For this purpose the JAVA_OPTS variable can be used or MP_SET_ variables (see dedicated Start script doc page).
+The values can also be overwritten as a JVM argument (-Dxxx before application).
+For this purpose, the JAVA_OPTS variable or MP_SET_ variables can be used (see Start script).

-List of available properties is based on spring boot configuration options and can be found here.
+The list of available properties is based on Spring Boot configuration options and can be found in Spring Boot documentation.

 wicket: